vaibhav1310/sql-data-exploration-project.sql/README.md

 # dataset link - https://ourworldindata.org/covid-deaths ,
 #                https://ourworldindata.org/covid-vaccinations

--- Here covid 19 global dataset is explored or analyzed to understand the data better so that can get trends and patterns via visualization
+-- Here covid 19 global dataset is explored or analyzed to understand the data better, so that can get trends and patterns via visualization